 - Pour in the boiled milk/ sugar/ butter mixture.

 - Add the Rum then strain through a fine mesh sieve and refrigerate for at least 24 hours.

-- Brush the canelé molds with butter.
+- Brush the canelé molds with butter or a mix of butter and (edible) beeswax.
 And fill each mold 3/4 of the way up.